peorth80/aws-developer-associate-notes-DVA-C02/2-aws-deep-dive/monitoring-and-audit/cloudwatch.md

     - Stream to ElasticSearch cluster for further analytics
 - CloudWatch Logs can use filter expressions
 - Logs storage architecture:
     - Log groups: arbitrary name, usually representing an application.
-Log expiration policy should be defineda at this level.
+Log expiration policy should be defined at this level.
+        - Lambda also groups them by execution
     - Log stream: instances within application / log files / containers
 - Can define log expiration policies (never expire, 30 days, etc..)
 - Using the AWS CLI we can tail CloudWatch logs
-- To send logs to CloudWatch, make sure IAM permissions are correct!
+- To send logs to CloudWatch, make sure IAM permissions are correct
 - Security: encryption of logs using KMS at the Group Level

 ### AWS CloudWatch Events